MaxHalford/eaopt/README.md

 #### Description

-[Differential evolution (DE)](https://www.wikiwand.com/en/Differential_evolution) somewhat ressembles PSO and is also used for optimizing real-valued functions.
+[Differential evolution (DE)](https://www.wikiwand.com/en/Differential_evolution) somewhat resembles PSO and is also used for optimizing real-valued functions.
 At each generation, each so-called agent is moved according to the position of 3 randomly sampled agents.
 If the new position is not better than the current one then it is discarded.

 As can be expected there are many variants of PSO.
 The `SPSO` struct implements the [SPSO-2011 standard](http://clerc.maurice.free.fr/pso/SPSO_descriptions.pdf).